Rashid Mahazi

-Rashid Mahazi is a Kenyan-Australian former football player.
+Rashid Abdulhakim Mahazi (born 20 April 1992) is an Australian former football player.
 A natural defensive minded player, Mahazi also played as a right back or as a defensive midfielder as he primarily did in the 2014–15 A-League season, under coach Kevin Muscat in Melbourne Victory's premiership and grand final victories.
 He announced his retirement in December 2020.

 Early life

-Rashid Mahazi was born in Melbourne, Victoria, Australia on 20 April 1992 to an Australian mother and Dinka Kenyan father.
+Mahazi was born in Melbourne, Victoria, on 20 April 1992 to an Australian mother and Dinka Kenyan father.
 Mahazi began his soccer playing for Monash City as a child, where his father was the coach.
-His father passed away during the 2016–17 A-League season, and this was considered be a factor when Mahazi decided at the season's conclusion to take a hiatus from the sport.
+His father died during the 2016–17 A-League season, and this was considered be a factor when Mahazi decided at the season's conclusion to take a hiatus from the sport.

 Youth career

 Mahazi became a defensive minded central midfielder but would also occasionally play as a right back.
 Mahazi started his junior development at Monash City FC, and progressed through the youth systems of Box Hill United, Dandenong Thunder, before moving to Argentina play with River Plate and Independiente.

 Whilst with Independiente, Mahazi first received public attention in Melbourne after local Herald Sun journalist Matt Windley wrote an article on News.com.au about Australian footballers playing overseas on 7 January 2013.
 Upon being released and returning home to Australia, Mahazi signed for Victorian Premier League club Northcote City, where he would make fifteen appearances.
 At the conclusion of the 2013 season, Mahazi signed his first professional contract with hometown club Melbourne Victory in the A-League, then under Ange Postecoglou weeks before his departure to the Socceroos.